composer/composer/doc/00-intro.md

 ### Using Composer

-Next, run the command the `install` command to resolve and download dependencies:
+Next, run the `install` command to resolve and download dependencies:

     $ php composer.phar install